hazymorning/origami_weather/README.md

 <br>

-1. Download `origami-weather.js` from the latest release.
+1. Download `origami-weather.js`, `origami-weather-editor.js` and `image-assets.js` from the latest release.
-2. Place the file in `config/www/`.
+2. Put all three in `config/www/`, in the same folder.
+The card loads the other two itself, so it breaks if they are missing or sitting somewhere else.
 3. Go to **Settings** → **Dashboards** → **⋮** → **Resources**.
 4. Add `/local/origami-weather.js` as a JavaScript Module.
+Only this one file gets registered as a resource.
 5. Hard-refresh your browser.

 </details>